aaronmsimon/unity-kings-of-the-beach/README.md

 - bump/set vs pass/across
 - athlete raycast isn't used
 - exchange Distance() for ().sqrmagnitude when possible
+- review all state machines for proper state handling
+- don't actually need all these variables (events, too?) as Scriptable Objects

 ### Note to Self
 2. weak spike (feint)